 The eateries here are a gastronomic delight, serving everything from gourmet donuts to fresh seafood caught locally.
 You can also visit the Anna Maria Historic Society Museum to explore the island's past.

-• Arrive Early: MCAT advises you to show up 10 minutes before your scheduled trolley stop.
+- Arrive Early: MCAT advises you to show up 10 minutes before your scheduled trolley stop.
+The arrival time is usually prompt, every 20 minutes to half an hour.
+The trolley holds about 24-36 people at one time.

-• Clothing Not Optional: Please keep the aisles clear for safety, and remember that shirt and shoes are required.
+- Clothing Not Optional: Please keep the aisles clear for safety, and remember that a shirt and shoes are required.

-• Accessibility: The trolley is equipped with features to ensure accessibility for all passengers.
+- Wheelchair Accessible: The trolley is equipped with features to ensure accessibility for all passengers.
 This includes a lift for those in wheelchairs or others who can't use the stairs.
-If you need to use the lift, let the driver know, and they will assist you.
+If you need to use the lift, let the bus operator know, and they will assist you.

 Anna Maria Island's free trolley service provides an effortless, eco-friendly, and delightful way to explore this captivating island.
 All you need is a sense of adventure and a readiness to immerse yourself in the tranquil beauty of Anna Maria Island, a true gem of Manatee County.